crateio/distutils2/docs/source/distutils/setupscript.rst

 Relationships between Distributions and Packages
 ================================================

+..
+FIXME rewrite to update to PEP 345 (but without dist/release confusion)

 A distribution may relate to packages in three specific ways:

 #.
 It can require packages or modules.